 When I was little I used to tell everyone that I wanted to live in an Airstream.
-Actually, I think I first said that I wanted to live in a van down by the river, but an Airstream seemed so much classier!
-There really is nothing else like the iconic Airstream and for years I’ve dreamed of owning one.
+Actually, I think I first said that I wanted to live in a van down by the river, but an Airstream seemed so much more iconic!
+There really is nothing else like the Airstream and for years I’ve dreamed of owning one.
 Friends have long asked me when I was going to make it happen.

-Well, after what feels like a lifetime of wishing, just over a week ago I finally fulfilled my dream and hitched up my very own 19′ Airstream Bambi!
+After what feels like a lifetime of wishing, just over a week ago I finally fulfilled my dream and hitched up my very own 19′ Airstream Bambi!
 I’m pinching myself because it still doesn’t seem real!
 Thanks to Covid, RVs are in high demand and Airstream inventory is at an all time low.
 I still can’t believe my luck.

 Bringing home Bambi was a huge piece of a puzzle I started putting together years ago.
 Just as I was finally getting some traction, Covid hit and transformed our lives in many ways.
 The last few months have been like nothing any of us have ever experienced.
 It’s a strange time to write a positive story about my own life but I suppose it’s during times like these that we take stock of the things that truly bring us joy.

 Life is short and we never really know what’s around the next corner.
 The best time to make your dreams come true is now.
 To fully tell this story, I suppose I have to go back to 2009.

 Embracing a new lifestyle.

 In 2009 I took a huge leap of faith to start my own freelance business.
 I figured I’d be lucky to survive 6 months.
 I made it 8 years.

 During that time I took full advantage of my ability to work remotely and indulged my desire to travel.
 I spent some time in Bali, drove a car from London to Mongolia with some friends, toured Australia and New Zealand while working out of a camper van, and spent extended time in Europe and South America.